Product Care and Maintenance

 Mild scrubbing with fine steel wool (0000 grade) can remove built up dirt or water stains.

-Water spots can be wiped off with a soft cloth dampened with water or glass cleaner.
+Water spots can be wiped off with a soft microfiber towel dampened with water or glass cleaner.

 Products That Cause Damage to PVD Finishes